 - Sixty-one percent of respondents said overcapacity is hurting their firm financially, so they have moved to address under-performers by reducing compensation (96 percent), dismissing under-performers (73 percent) and withdrawing equity from under-productive partners (57 percent).

 Now, what constitutes “chronically underperforming” varies by location, practice area and firm.
-That most law firm leaders think it’s a lack of business development skills, rather than “flat or declining demand” (59 percent) jumped out at me.
-This corresponds to what we found in the Thomson Reuters State of the Small Law Report 2016, in which law firm respondents indicated their most significant challenge was acquiring new business.
+That most law firm leaders think it’s a lack of business development skills, rather than “flat or declining demand” (59 percent) jumped out.
+This corresponds to what we found in the Thomson Reuters 2017 State of U.S. Small Law Firms Report, in which law firm respondents indicated their most significant challenge was acquiring new business.

 If you’d like to avoid being one of those attorneys against whom action is taken, improving your business development skills would give you a tremendous advantage.
 In fact, giving business development skills a polishing-up is something every attorney could do.
 In a crowded market, where consumers view lawyers as providers of very similar services, fortune favors the bold.
 You have to be proactive about cultivating and drawing in new work.